crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 **Iteration order**: If you are using some sort of reservoir-sampling style of random choice algorithm, you will iterate through the container, stopping the iteration at some point determined by one or more random draws.
 If the iteration order is not guaranteed to be defined, this can lead to different results from run to run.
+For C++ code, this generally isn't an issue (or at least, hasn't come up so far), but it does show up in lua code and in the lua-C++ interface.
-For example, in lua, iteration via `pairs` or the C equivalents over a table is not guaranteed to have a stable order, and we have found that in practice it doesn't -- leading to different choices with the same random number draws.
+In Lua, iteration via `pairs` or the C equivalents over a table is not guaranteed to have a stable order, and we have found that in practice it doesn't -- leading to different choices with the same random number draws.
 The `ipairs` iterator is safe, but places some obvious constraints on the structure you are using.
 Sorting the underlying container may be a solution as well.

+Some specific lua tips: rather than rolling your own weighted randomness, if at all possible use one of the following functions: `util.random_choose_weighted`, `util.random_choose_weighted_i`, and `util.random_weighted_from` (which all operator on an array of some strip and use a stable iteration order), or `util.random_random_weighted_keys`, which requires sortable keys and will use the sort order of the keys in its iteration.
+If you have an unweighted list, you can use `util.random_from`.
+If the items you are choosing from are sortable (e.g, strings), you can still use a weight table as long as you turn it into a stably-ordered array with `util.sorted_weight_table`.
+This takes a table mapping values to weights, and produces an array of value-weight pairs that then can be used for `util.random_choose_weighted`.

+When writing Lua-C++ interface code, be aware that `lua_next` does not guarantee order any more than `pairs`, *even if* the table is an array.
+Bugs from this will be fairly indeterminate and hard to spot, but do show up in practice.
+Either use Lua's facilities for `ipairs`-style iteration (which are a bit weak in the version of Lua we use), or sort the results on the C side (in a way that doesn't rely on runtime information).
+For example, loading an array of strings into a `map<int,string>` will give you a stable sort order.
+Or, if the order in the array is not important, you can use `lua_next` with a vector and `push_back`, and then sort the results.

 ### 3.3 other sources of randomization